my-cumbria-logo, my-cumbria-logo Toggle navigation

 (e.g. Nursing, Midwifery, Radiography, Occupational Therapy, Social Work)

-Confirmed failure in any required module normally leads to discontinuation, with a possible exit award if sufficient credits are achieved.
+Confirmed failure in any required module normally leads to discontinuation, with a possible exit award if sufficient credits are achieved, unless the assessment board recommends the offer of a full retake of the module.

 • Compensation (CP)